 [eme] Cayenne district: Brazil border area, at the confluence of Camopi and Oiapock rivers; Saint-Laurent-du-Maroni district: Maroni river area, on Suriname border.
 400 (2001), increasing.
 Ethnic population: 400 (Crevels 2007).
 Status: 6b (Threatened).
-Alternate Names: Emereñon, Emerilon, Melejo, Mereo, Mereyo, Teco, Teko Dialects: None known.
+Alternate Names: Emereñon, Emerilon, Melejo, Mereo, Mereyo, Teco, Teko.
+Dialects: None known.
 Mutually intelligible with Wayampi [oym].
-Classification: Tupian, Tupí-Guaraní, Wayampí, Wayampí Comments: Some borrowing from Wayana [way] or Carib [car].
+Classification: Tupian, Tupí-Guaraní, Wayampí, Wayampí.
+Comments: Some borrowing from Wayana [way] or Carib [car].
 Intermarriage with Wayana or Wayampi [oym].

-[fra] L2 users: 146,000 in French Guiana (Francophonie 2007).
-All speak French [fra] as L1 or L2.
+[fra] L2 users: 143,000 in French Guiana (2010).
 Status: 1 (National).
 Statutory national language (1958, French Constitution, Article 2).
-Classification: Indo-European, Italic, Romance, Italo-Western, Western, Gallo-Iberian, Gallo-Romance, Gallo-Rhaetian, Oïl, French
+Classification: Indo-European, Italic, Romance, Italo-Western, Western, Gallo-Iberian, Gallo-Romance, Gallo-Rhaetian, Oïl, French.
+Comments: Non-indigenous.

 French Sign Language